manfredlotz/rcronic/README.md

 rcronic is a wrapper for a cronjob and creates output only if

-- if an error happened in the cron job
+- if the cron job exits with an exit code <> 0
 - and optionally if something got written to stderr by the cron job
-    - this could be necessary if a cron job writes error to stderr but does not return with an exit code <>0
+    - this could be necessary if a cron job writes error to stderr but does not return with an exit code <> 0
 - additionally it can write to a log file if required

 # rcronic

-If the cron job returns with an error or if `--stderr` was specified and the cron job wrote something to stderr then `rconic` writes the cron jobs' error code and stdout and stderr to stdout so that a mail gets sent.
+If the cron job returns with an error or if `--stderr` was specified and the cron job wrote something to stderr then `rconic` writes the cron jobs' error code, stdout and stderr so that a mail gets sent.

 # Strict error handling in bash/zsh scripts